Healthdirect Free Australian health advice you can count on.

 How do I dispose of medicines safely?

-It is important you dispose of unwanted opioid medicines safely — unused medicines can be returned to any pharmacy.
-Don't keep unused dihydrocodeine 'just in case' since this can lead to inappropriate use.
+It is important you dispose of unwanted opioid medicines safely.
+Unused medicines can be returned to any pharmacy.
+Don't keep unused dihydrocodeine 'just in case', as this can lead to dangerous or inappropriate use.

 Resources and support

-You can also see this list of medicines that contain dihydrocodeine to read the Consumer Medicine Information (CMI) leaflet for the brand prescribed, or you can:
+You can also see this list of medicines that contain dihydrocodeine and read the consumer medicine information (CMI) leaflet for the brand prescribed, or you can:

 Learn more here about the development and quality assurance of healthdirect content.